RUMAH-PETAni/DIAGRAM/public/terms-of-service-en.md

-By using this application, you agree to the following Terms of Service.
+By using this platform, you agree to the following Terms of Service.

 ### **1. Use of Service**
 You agree to use this service only for lawful purposes and in compliance with applicable laws.